 - Licensed nurse on site 24/7

-- Certified nursing assistants available to assist residents
+- Trained and experienced staff available to assist residents

 - Three meals a day in intimate family-style dining rooms